-- Why do most roller coasters start by bringing the passengers up to the top of a large incline?
+- Why do most roller coasters start by bringing the passengers up a really large incline?

-- Does the in the above equation serve to increase or decrease the speed at which the roller coaster can reach?
+Wextin the above equation serve to increase or decrease the speed at which the riders on a roller coaster can reach?

-- How is the energy in the system distributed when one of the carts on the roller coaster goes through an upside down loop?
+- How is the energy in the system distributed when one of the carts on the roller coaster go through an upside down loop?